-In person at Cashier's Office: personal check, money order, cashier's check, 529 check, scholarship check, or cash payment.
+In person at Cashier's Office: personal check, money order, cashier's check, 529 check, or scholarship check.
 Bursar's Office refund checks and scholarship checks that are made payable to the student's name must be endorsed on the back with the student's signature and the wording "pay to the order of Div. of University Housing."